RobertAFranco/GojiraFight/README.md

 - Health Management: Logic to update health bars and check game-over conditions.
 - Game Over Logic: Code to display the game over screen and handle user actions like restarting or returning to the character selection screen.

+## Stretch Goals
+ - More characters with customization, move moves with special attacks, move animations, more enironments with extra danger/damage

 ![gojiraa-2](https://github.com/user-attachments/assets/330e8890-3870-43b0-8d41-fbae21ade288)